 5. Citroen BX 4TC

 Never heard of the Group B Citroen BX4TC rally car?
 Don’t feel bad as many rally enthusiasts haven’t either.
 The Citroen project was doomed from the start, being launched just months before the ban on Group B. While imbued with all-wheel drive, Citroen decided against moving the engine behind the driver as had its more successful competitors, it remained in its original location: between the front wheels.
 The engine produced only 380 horsepower when competitors had 600 or more.
 The Citroen also retained its stock wheelbase, making it the more difficult to manage on stage roads.
 It scored points just once, a sixth place in Sweden, not unexpectedly.
+While this wild World Rally Championship machine wasn’t the fastest rally car ever, it certainly was one of the craziest.

 4. MG Metro